brunotacca/INTRACS/docs/COMPUTING_METHODS.md

         └── visualization
 ```

-Taking that into consideration, any computing method contribution must have changes only inside this folder.
-Outside that, is considered an application contribution and will be treated differently.
+Taking that into consideration, any computing method contribution must have code changes only inside this folder.
+Outside that is considered an application contribution and will be treated differently.

-To start coding your computing method, you must follow the class pattern of a computing method in order to get it to received the raw data properly and output the computed data properly to the app screen.
+To start coding your computing method, you must follow the class pattern of a computing method in order to get it to receive the raw data properly and output the computed data properly to the app screen.

 First, create a class with your computing method name as follows: